shak-maker/ZDN/CPANEL_DEPLOYMENT_GUIDE.md

 # cPanel Deployment Guide

-This guide explains how to deploy your ZDN application to cPanel hosting using the `.cpanel.yml` configuration file.
+This guide explains how to deploy your ZDN application to cPanel hosting using multiple deployment methods.

 ## 📋 Prerequisites

 - cPanel hosting account with Node.js support
 - MySQL database access
+- Git Version Control enabled in cPanel (for automatic deployment)
 - File Manager access in cPanel
-- SSH access (recommended) or File Manager upload

-## 🚀 Quick Deployment
+## 🚀 Deployment Methods

+### Option 1: cPanel Git Version Control (Recommended)

+This is the easiest method using cPanel's built-in Git deployment feature.

+#### Setup Steps:

+1. **Enable Git Version Control in cPanel:**
+   - Go to "Git™ Version Control" in cPanel
+   - Click "Create" to create a new repository
+   - Set repository name (e.g., `zdn-app`)
+   - Set clone URL to your GitHub repository
+   - Enable "Deploy" option

+2. **Configure Deployment:**
+   - The `.cpanel.yml` file is already configured
+   - **Important:** Update line 8 in `.cpanel.yml`:
+     ```yaml
+     - export DEPLOYPATH=/home/YOUR_USERNAME/public_html/
+     ```
+     Replace `YOUR_USERNAME` with your actual cPanel username

+3. **Deploy:**
+   - Push changes to your GitHub repository
+   - cPanel will automatically detect the push
+   - Go to "Git™ Version Control" → "Deploy" to trigger deployment
+   - Or set up automatic deployment on push

+#### What Gets Deployed:
+- ✅ Frontend React app (built automatically)
+- ✅ Backend NestJS API (built automatically)
+- ✅ Database schema and migrations
+- ✅ Environment configuration
+- ✅ .htaccess files for routing
+- ✅ Proper file permissions
+- ✅ Backend dependencies installation

-### Option 1: Automated Script (Recommended)
+### Option 2: Automated Script

 ```bash
 # Run the automated deployment script